 Five All and State Street Pictures have partnered to develop UNTITLED ’70s PUNK PROJECT, a new drama from “Burn Notice” executive producer Alfredo Barrios Jr., for FX Network.
 Based on a true story, the show explores what happens when a suburban Chicago teen builds a drug-dealing empire — and then discovers punk rock.

-Five All and Avalon Television (“Workaholics”) are developing EAST OF EXURBIA, a supernatural comedy written by Nick Kreiss and Ian Wolterstorff, for Xbox Entertainment Studios.
+Five All and Avalon Television (“Workaholics”) developed EAST OF EXURBIA, a supernatural comedy written by Nick Kreiss and Ian Wolterstorff, for Xbox Entertainment Studios.
 The show is inspired by “one of the worst roommate stories ever told,” which originally appeared on BroBible.com.